Gardens, (Green) Squares, and Parks in Paris

 Parc Monceau

-Often left out of the itinerary, Parc Monceau is a garden filled with rich history and lush greenery.
-It is a favorite of locals and a stone’s throw away from some of the touristic spots like Champs-Élysées and Arc de Triomphe.
-This calm green haven is a sneak peek into the bourgeoise lifestyle and has several architectural elements, known as Duke’s Follies, to discover and explore.
+Often left off the itinerary, Parc Monceau is a garden rich in history and lush greenery.
+It is a favorite of locals and a stone’s throw from some of the tourist spots, like the Champs-Élysées and the Arc de Triomphe.
+This calm green haven is a sneak peek into the bourgeois lifestyle and has several architectural elements, known as Duke’s Follies, to discover and explore.

 Parc Monceau is one of the nicest gardens to people-watch in Paris.
 If you want to know more about the garden, I have a guide for Parc Monceau here.